 The sunflower, gladiolus and allium are all familiar summer flowers, but there are many other stems that can be used in a seasonal arrangement.
 Luckily, you have all summer long to find your favourites.
 To start you off, we've pulled together this bouquet idea, using a few classic summer flowers.

 How to make it

-Place the vase in a cool spot away from the fruit bowl and not in full sun.
-Also read our tips on how to protect flowers from heat.
+To make the arrangement last for as long as possible, place the vase in a cool spot away from the fruit bowl, and avoid full sun.
+For more information read our tips on how to protect flowers from heat.